 Remember: the exam content being assessed is not changing, so continue to study just as you do today.
 Candidates may need to adjust their test-taking strategies based on changes to the exam experience.
 NCARB will release more information about the exam experience changes in September.

 NCARB’s new vendor

-As we look to the future of licensure and the continued evolution of our programs, NCARB will switch to a new test administration vendor, PSI, in summer 2021.
+As we look to the future of licensure and the continued evolution of our programs, NCARB will switch to a new test administration vendor, PSI, in early 2022.
 PSI offers both in-person and online proctored exam appointments.
-More information around the migration to PSI will be available early next year.
+More information around the migration to PSI will be available later in 2021.